Paths

 Merging paths

-The Step Output of the merged output is indicated with a Path icon instead of a Step number, e.g..
+The step output of the merged output is indicated with a path icon instead of a step number, like this:.

 Workflow showing path group merging where Step 5 uses a Contact output that comes from either Step 3 or 4 depending on path taken

-The Contact that's used in Step 5 to add a Label to comes out of the Path group above.
-Which means that it's either the output of Step 3 or Step 4, depending on which Path was taken in a Run.
+The contact referenced in step 5 comes out of the path group above.
+The contact must be either the output of step 3 or step 4, depending on which path was taken in a run.

 Animated demonstration showing that merged data objects are only available when every path in a group has compatible step outputs